-(iii) 3.2.S.4.1 Specifications
+(ii) 3.2.S.4.1 Specifications

 The specifications of the finished product manufacturer including all tests and limits of the CEP and Ph.
 Eur. monograph and any additional tests and acceptance criteria that are not controlled in the CEP and Ph.
-Eur. monograph, such as polymorphs and/or particle size distribution.
+Eur. monograph, such as -solubility and/or particle size distribution.

-(iv) 3.2.S.4.2 / 2.3.2.S.4.3 Analytical procedures and validation For any tests in addition to those in the CEP and Ph.
+(iii) 3.2.S.4.2 / 2.3.2.S.4.3 Analytical procedures and validation

+For any tests in addition to those in the CEP and Ph.
 Eur.
 Monograph.

-(v) 3.2.S.4.4 Batch analysis
+(iv) 3.2.S.4.4 Batch analysis

-Results from three batches of at least pilot scale, demonstrating compliance with the finished herbal product manufacturer's AI specifications.
+Results from three batches of at least pilot scale, demonstrating compliance with the finished product manufacturer's API specifications.

-(vi) 3.2.S.5 Reference standards or materials Information on the finished herbal product manufacturer's reference standards.
+(v) 3.2.S.5 Reference standards or materials

+Information on reference standards used to analyse the active herbal ingredient product should be provided.

-(vii) 3.2.S.6 Container closure system
+(vi) 3.2.S.6 Container closure system

-The specifications including descriptions and identification of primary packaging components should be included in this section, except where the CEP specifies a retest period.
+The specifications including descriptions and identification of primary packaging components should be included in this section, except where the CEP specifies a re-test period.

-(viii) 3.2.S.7 Stability
+(vii) 3.2.S.7 Stability